 In Vermont, CCBHCs may begin demonstration billing starting on the date of service specified in their DMH/VDH certification letter and may continue billing until the end of the Vermont demonstration period, the certification end date, or three years from the date of certification approval, whichever occurs first.
 Please note that Vermont CCBHCs are only authorized to use demonstration billing codes while they maintain active certification by DMH/VDH.

-Billing And Codes
+Encounter Billing And Codes

 All individual CCBHC services provided during a specific day must be identified as discrete procedure codes on the Medicaid claim.
 For all procedure codes, please refer to the CCBHC PPS & Encounter Claims Excel.